Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Introduction

-We further introduce aggregate shocks to the economy and show that hiring discrimination generates distinct business cycle dynamics for black and white workers.
-Our model successfully replicates the observed countercyclical and volatile racial unemployment rate gap, as well as the more procyclical and volatile average wage rate for black workers.
-Upon removing prejudiced firms, the business cycle patterns of the racial unemployment rate gap disappear.
-The volatility and cyclicality of average wages for black and white workers become much more similar.
-This provides theoretical evidence to \citet{cajner2017racial} that firm-side discrimination contributes to the business cycle differences between black and white workers, and non-market demographic factors alone do not fully account.
+We further incorporate aggregate shocks into our benchmark economy to examine how hiring discrimination shapes business cycle dynamics.
+Our model replicates key empirical patterns: a countercyclical and volatile racial unemployment gap, as well as a more procyclical and volatile wage response among black workers.
+In a counterfactual model without prejudiced firms, the volatility of unemployment rates and wages for black workers is substantially reduced relative to white workers.
+Moreover, hiring discrimination amplifies the volatility of racial disparities in consumption and wealth over the business cycle.
+These findings suggest that firm-side hiring discrimination plays a crucial role in driving the distinct business cycle dynamics of black and white workers, which cannot be fully explained by demographic factors alone \citep{cajner2017racial, boulware2019labor, boulware2024explains}.

-Lastly, we examine the associated business cycle welfare change between black and white workers when discriminatory hiring contributes to more volatile labor market outcomes for black workers.
-Not all workers benefit from a less volatile economy without prejudiced firms.
-Black workers gain an average of 0.02\% in welfare, whereas white workers face a welfare loss of 0.01\%.
-Different from the steady-state welfare values, among black workers, those with high productivity and high wealth gain the most.
-Among white workers, those with high productivity and high wealth lose the most, experiencing the largest welfare decreases within their group.

-This paper contributes to the ongoing discussion on the persistence of racial inequality by focusing on the disparate labor market conditions of white and black workers.
+This paper contributes to the ongoing discussion on the persistence of racial inequality by focusing on the disparate labor market conditions of black and white workers.
 Numerous studies have documented racial discrimination in pay and employment opportunities that persist despite policy interventions \citep[e.g.,][]{coate1993will, black1995discrimination, rosen1997equilibrium, bertrand2004emily, manduca2018income}.
 Recent empirical research stresses that racial wage and employment gaps persist across education levels, skill sets, and cohorts.
 These disparities are not solely attributable to differences in individual qualifications \citep[e.g.,][]{pena2018skills, cheng2019educational}.
 Building on this insight, our paper develops a model in which discriminatory hiring practices endogenously perpetuate labor market inequalities.
 Our work adds to the literature by providing a theoretical framework that explains how hiring discrimination can be sustained as an equilibrium outcome in the labor market.